yzy1996/generative-latent-optimization-pytorch/README.md

 If you need to set new configs,  just modify the `configs` folder.
 You can change the `default.yaml` or add new `xx.yaml` files.

+## Tricks

+- Initialization of the latent vectors with PCA is very crucial.
+- For Laplacian pyramid, we use 3 levels.
+- For latent space dimension, we use 128.

 ## Example Results

 ![fake_200](https://raw.githubusercontent.com/yzy1996/Image-Hosting/master/20211023211240.png)